Court orders compromise in drug cases tainted by lab scandal

-BOSTON (AP) — The highest court in Massachusetts has rejected a proposal for the mass dismissal of more than 24,000 drug convictions because of misconduct by a former state drug lab chemist.
+BOSTON (AP) — The highest court in Massachusetts on Wednesday rejected a proposal to dismiss 24,000 drug convictions because of misconduct by a former state drug lab chemist, but ordered prosecutors to throw out cases clearly tainted by the scandal.

-The Supreme Judicial Court did, however, order prosecutors to throw out cases clearly tainted by the scandal.
+Massachusetts courts have been struggling since 2012 to deal with the fallout after authorities discovered Annie Dookhan tampered with evidence and falsified thousands of tests in criminal cases.
+Dookhan served a three-year prison term for the crimes.

-Since 2012, Massachusetts courts have been struggling to deal with the fallout from the misconduct of Annie Dookhan.
-She has served three years in prison for tampering with evidence and falsifying thousands of tests.
+Many defendants still are waiting to challenge their convictions.

-Many defendants are still waiting to challenge their convictions.
+The Supreme Judicial Court declined to order the wholesale dismissal of cases sought by public defenders and the American Civil Liberties Union of Massachusetts.
+The court also rejected a recommendation from prosecutors that it take no new action.

 Most Read Stories